Montrave - 25th July 2021

-Ceres Games are the oldest free games in Scotland, always held on the last Saturday of the month of June, every year (except for war) since the charter to hold the Games was given to the people of the village by Robert Bruce in 1314 in recognition of their support at the battle of Bannockburn.
+Ceres Games are the oldest free games in Scotland.
+There has been a market and games held here at the end of June, every year (except for war and during the period of the 1746 Act of Proscription) since 1314.
+In that year, the charter to do so was given to the people of the village by Robert Bruce in recognition of their support at the Battle of Bannockburn.
 The battle was fought in order to preserve the right of the Scots to determine how they would be ruled.

 Most of all, we would encourage you to attend the Games, held on the close, intimate stage of the Bow Butts, and to invite your friends and family to join you.
 It is a unique celebration of our village and our history and the planning, preparation, fund-raising and enjoyment of the Games, even the tidying up afterwards, give us a chance to strengthen our community further.